thinkocapo/eos-epic-operating-system/README.md

 #### BUILDING
 mount volumes before step 4?
-docker exec -it 07750f7e2fa8 <--- script for entering and running command?
+`docker exec -it 07750f7e2fa8 /bin/bash` , logs in to the docker container, can see the /app directory specified from the Dockerfile
-8. /opt/eosio/bin/cleos -u http://localhost:8888 get info <--- script/command for this? alias
+`/opt/eosio/bin/cleos -u http://localhost:8888 get info` <--- script/command for this? alias

+### Questions
+can keep re-starting container rather than re-run (from scratch)? would this preserve the db state?
 9. Where to put .hpp cpp files in container?
 Can reference them from outside container? or must call from outside container, so have access to .cpp files?
 10. deploy HelloWorld

-### Questions
-can keep re-starting container rather than re-run (from scratch)? would this preserve the db state?

 ### Knowledge
 keosd - wallet management, where cleos interfaces to keosd to perform wallet management